syncfusion-content/wpf-docs/wpf/XlsIo/Insert-Comments.md

 excelEngine.Dispose()

+{% endhighlight %}

 XlsIO also provides options to resize the comment size and move/size with cell by using the IsMoveWithCell and IsSizeWithCell properties.
 You can also autofit the size of the comment by using the AutoFit property.

-> _Note: Currently it is not possible to insert preformatted RTF tags in Excel by using XlsIO._
+> Note: Currently it is not possible to insert preformatted RTF tags in Excel by using XlsIO.